pabloinsente/pabloinsente.github.io/_posts/2020-03-20-the-multilayer-perceptron.md

 ### Overcoming limitations and creating advantages

 Truth be told, "multilayer perceptron" is a terrible name for what Rumelhart, Hinton, and Williams introduced in the mid-'80s.
-It is a bad name because its most fundamental piece, the *training algorithm*, is completely different from [the one in the perceptron](https://com-cog-book.github.io/com-cog-book/features/perceptron.html#Learning-procedure).
+It is a bad name because its most fundamental piece, the *training algorithm*, is completely different from [the one in the perceptron](https://pabloinsente.github.io/the-perceptron).
 Therefore, a multilayer perceptron it is not simply "a perceptron with multiple layers" as the name suggests.
 True, it is a network composed of multiple neuron-like processing units but not every neuron-like processing unit is a perceptron.
 If you were to put together a bunch of Rossenblat's perceptron in sequence, you would obtain something very different from what most people today would call a multilayer perceptron.
 If anything, the multi-layer perceptron is more similar to the Widrow and Hoff ADALINE, and in fact, Widrow and Hoff did try multi-layer ADALINEs, known as MADALINEs (i.e., many ADALINEs), but they did not incorporate non-linear functions.

 Now, the main reason for the resurgence of interest in neural networks was that finally someone designed an architecture that could overcome the perceptron and ADALINE limitations: **to solve problems requiring non-linear solutions**.
-Problems like the famous [XOR (exclusive or)](https://com-cog-book.github.io/com-cog-book/features/perceptron.html#Example-1:-the-XOR-problem) function (to learn more about it, see the "Limitations" section in the ["The Perceptron"](https://com-cog-book.github.io/com-cog-book/features/perceptron.html#Example-1:-the-XOR-problem) and ["The ADALINE"](https://com-cog-book.github.io/com-cog-book/features/adaline.html#ADALINE-limitations) chapters).
+Problems like the famous [XOR (exclusive or)](https://en.wikipedia.org/wiki/XOR_gate) function (to learn more about it, see the "Limitations" section in the ["The Perceptron"](https://pabloinsente.github.io/the-perceptron) and ["The ADALINE"](https://pabloinsente.github.io/the-adaline) blogposts).

 Further, a side effect of the capacity to use multiple layers of non-linear units is that neural networks can form **complex internal representations of entities**.
 The perceptron and ADALINE did not have this capacity.
 They both are linear models, therefore, it doesn't matter how many layers of processing units you concatenate together, the representation learned by the network will be a linear model.
-You may as well dropped all the extra layers and the network eventually would learn the same solution that with multiple layers (see [Why adding multiple layers of processing units does not work](https://com-cog-book.github.io/com-cog-book/features/perceptron.html#Why-adding-multiple-layers-of-processing-units-does-not-work) for an explanation).
+You may as well dropped all the extra layers and the network eventually would learn the same solution that with multiple layers (see [Why adding multiple layers of processing units does not work](https://pabloinsente.github.io/the-perceptron) for an explanation).
 This capacity is important in so far **complex multi-level representation of phenomena** is -probably- what the human mind does when solving problems in language, perception, learning, etc.

 Finally, the backpropagation algorithm effectively **automates the so-called "feature engineering" process**.
 If you have ever done data analysis of any kind, you may have come across variables or features that were not in the original data but was **created by transforming or combining other variables**.
 For instance, you may have variables for income and education, and combine those to create a socio-economic status variable.
 That variable may have a predictive capacity above and beyond income and education in isolation.
 With a multilayer neural network with non-linear units trained with backpropagatio such a *transformation process happens automatically* in the intermediate or **"hidden" layers of the network**.
 Those intermediate representations often are hard or impossible to interpret for humans.
 They may make no sense whatsoever for us but somehow help to solve the pattern recognition problem at hand, so the network will learn that representation.
 Does this mean that neural nets learn different representations from the human brain?
 Maybe, maybe not.
 The problem is that we don't have direct access to the kind of representations learned by the brain either, and a neural net will seldom be trained with the same data that a human brain is trained in real life.